Drug abuse questions and answers.

 - Does your child resent questions about their activities and destinations?

 - Has your child’s relationship with other family members deteriorated?

 - Does your child avoid family gatherings which they once enjoyed?

 - Has your child been caught dealing in drugs or giving them friends?

-If you answered yes to any of the questions above then watch them carefully, make notes, keep a diary and if you think they may be abusing drugs, then ask them to do a simple test.
+If you answered yes to any of the questions above, then oversee them, make notes, keep a diary and if you think they may be abusing drugs, then ask them to do a simple test.

 Let the results speak for themselves.
-If they refuse to be tested, this may also be a sign.
+Refusing to take a test may also be a sign.

 Parents have found that taking a hair drug test gives them the answers they are looking.
 It’s difficult to fake and may tell you what you need to know.
 A hair drug test will show a history of abuse for up to 30 days.